markyjackson-taulia/zeppelin/docs/interpreter/spark-interpreter-k8s.md

 ## Edit SPARK_SUBMIT_OPTIONS:

-- Set KUBERNATES_NODE_ADDRESS property with the appropriate address of your Kubernetes cluster address, in case of running Minikube you can get node address by running: `minikube status`.
 - Set RESOURCE_STAGING_SERVER_ADDRESS address retrieving either from K8 dashboard or running:

   `kubectl get svc spark-resource-staging-service -o jsonpath='{.spec.clusterIP}'`